NikolaLohinski/gonja/README.md

 * **tests**: please see [`docs/tests.md`](docs/tests.md) ;
 * **global functions**: please browse through [`docs/global_functions.md`](docs/global_functions.md).

 ## Migrating from `v1` to `v2`

 As this project now aims to reproduce the behavior of the `python` Jinja engine as closely as possible, some backwards incompatible changes have been made from the initial draft and need to be taken into account when upgrading from `v1.X.X`.
-Therefore, no `v1.X.X` versions will be maintained.
+Moreover, please do note that `v1.X.X` versions are not maintained.

 The following steps can be used as general guidelines to migrate from `v1` to `v2`: